 - b.
-How does this prophecy communicate that the Messiah would be more than a man-that He would be the eternal God? - (1) His goings forth are from the days of E.
+How does this prophecy communicate that the Messiah would be more than a man-that He would be the eternal God? - (1) His coming forth is from of old, from A D.

 NOTES: This is a clear indication that the Christ would be more than a man.
 The statement does not simply mean that His coming was predicted long ago, but that He existed prior to His birth, even from eternity.
 This can only be said of God; therefore, this description is also a clear reference to the Messiah's deity.
 If He is eternal, He is also God, for only God is eternal.